National Assembly Building of Vietnam: 2002–2006

 In October 2002, the government established the Steering Committee for Construction of the National Assembly House and Ba Dinh Hall (new) initiated by then-Deputy Prime Minister Nguyễn Tấn Dũng.
 The Prime Minister at the time, Phan Văn Khải, approved the project feasibility report.
-At the end of 2002, the chosen plam was to build the new National Assembly House to the right of Ba Đình Hall, on 18 Hoang Dieu Street with access to Hoàng Văn Thụ Street and Independence Street.
+At the end of 2002, the chosen plan was to build the new National Assembly House to the right of Ba Đình Hall, on 18 Hoang Dieu Street with access to Hoàng Văn Thụ Street and Independence Street.
 Under this plan, Ba Đình Hall would be preserved.

 In 2003, when surveying the construction site of the National Assembly at 18 Hoang Dieu, the land was cleared to prepare for construction and Vietnam Institute of Archaeology conducted archaeological excavations in accordance with the law on cultural heritage.
 The 2003 archaeological announcement conference drew the attention of public opinion and scientific researchers around the archaeological site at the very site of the intention to build a new Parliament building.
 This is the largest excavation of the archaeological history 6 was announced, with an area of 14.000m2.
 Excavation of this area lasted 1 year with 14 excavations, found millions of extremely valuable antiques and relics.
 This site is located in the right place for the construction of the National Assembly building as planned.

-On the morning of September 26, 2003, an extraordinary workshop was held at the National Center for Social Sciences and Humanities (Hanoi) to discuss the value and propose solutions to conserve and promote diary values. area of National Assembly building and Ba Dinh area.
-For the first time, a palace in the Ly - Tran dynasties and an Imperial Citadel in the Ly dynasty was discovered in an almost intact state.
-This was also the most controversial issue in this workshop, with one side wanting to keep the archaeological site and halt the plans while the other thought that only some archaeological sites should be kept and continued to promote the construction of the National Assembly building.
+On the morning of September 26, 2003, an extraordinary workshop was held at the National Center for Social Sciences and Humanities in Hanoi to discuss the significance and propose solutions for conserving and promoting the historical value of the National Assembly building site and the Ba Dinh area.
+For the first time, a palace from the Ly–Tran dynasties and an Imperial Citadel from the Ly dynasty were discovered in an almost intact state.
+This discovery became the most controversial topic of the workshop: one side advocated preserving the archaeological site and halting construction plans, while the other supported retaining only select areas and continuing with the development of the National Assembly building.